themadhavsharma/ALOTs-WEB/readme.md

 ## License

-(You can add information about the project's license if you have one.)
+(We will add information about the project's license if when we have one.)

 ## Contact